-Funding will be released to most of the local authorities to fund the support for the Foundation Phase nonmaintained settings (with Consortium provided support to the settings in Bridgend) and funding will continue to be allocated to the local authorities for administration support.
+Funding will be released to all of the local authorities to fund the support for the Foundation Phase non-maintained settings.

 Delegation to schools via local authorities for specific circumstances

 Funding associated with the previous Minority and Ethic Achievement Grant (MEAG) and to meet the needs of the gypsy/traveller pupils will be delegated to the local authorities for distribution according to local needs.